vcellmike/sbgnbricks.github.io/about.md

 # About

-The project was initiated by the University of Lisbon and is designed as a close collaboration of experts in cystic fibrosis and lung diseases with clinical experience and research computational biology groups in academia.
+The project was initiated by the University of Lisbon and is designed as a close collaboration of experts in cystic fibrosis and and computational biology research groups.

 # Contact